steqeq/0000/docs/reference/openmp/openmp.md

 - Latest KFD driver packaged in ROCm stack

 - Xnack, as USM support can only be tested with applications compiled with Xnack capability

+#### Xnack Capability

+When enabled, Xnack capability allows programmers to handle page faults at runtime gracefully.
+When executing the binaries compiled with Xnack replay enabled, any page fault at runtime leads to a repeated attempt to access the memory.